 Persons 60 Years of Age or Older

-- Complete the Petition to Audit form, with appropriate approvals.
+- Complete the Petition to Audit form (PDF), with appropriate approvals.

-- Submit for to Registrar's Office no later than the first week of the class.
+- Submit form to Student Registrations and Records Services no later than the first week of the class.
 If you have not attended Cortland before, and are not a current faculty or staff member, you will be required to complete the Student Conduct form (PDF).
 You must also provide medical and immunization forms to Student Health Services before the end of the first week of class.

 - Auditors are also eligible to apply for a weekly guest account that will enable access to myRedDragon services and allow for the use of college computer labs.
 Auditors are not eligible for a college email account.